Stripe supports changing existing subscriptions without having to cancel and recreate them. Some of the most significant changes you might make are:

-Proration is Stripe’s way of ensuring customers are billed accurately, but a proration can result in different payment amounts than you expect, which may be confusing.
+Proration ensures that customers are billed accurately, but a proration can result in different payment amounts than you expect, which may be confusing.
 Also keep in mind that prorations are never automatically refunded to a customer nor immediately billed, although you can do both manually.
 When applying changes to existing subscriptions, discounts don’t affect the resulting proration line items.

 Prorations only apply to charges that occur ahead of the billing cycle.
 Metered billing is not subject to proration.

 You can preview a proration to view the amount before applying the changes.